AndrewH1188/go-tennis-ms1/README.md

 * For a future section I would like to compile all the FAQs or Frequently Asked Questions and have this as another page in order to better help and serve the user / customer.
 * In order to keep the page fresh and relevant I would like to change the hero image, add new testimonials from actual users as well as update / expand the existing text.
 * I would in future like to incorporate this website into an easy to use app, in the app I would like this to hold all of the coaching videos and give the user the ability to view the content through a subscription service.
+* I would like to have the browse / choose file on the Upload page to take the colours of the page elements in the blue and orange.
+Also I would like this to show the file nam that the user has uploaded to improve UX and show the user their file has been uploaded.

 ## Technologies and Languages Used
 This project was built using the following languages and technologies: